Ernest Boulanger (composer)

-Ernest Henri Alexandre Boulanger (16 September 1815 – 14 April 1900) was a French composer of comic operas and a conductor.
-He was more known, however, for being a choral music composer, choral group director, voice teacher, and vocal contest jury member.
+Ernest Henri Alexandre Boulanger (16 September 1815 – 14 April 1900) was a French composer and conductor.
+He was known for being a composer of choral music and comic operas, a choral group director, a voice teacher, and also judged at voice contests.

 Biography

 Boulanger was born into a Parisian musical family.
-His father, Frédéric Boulanger, who left the family when Ernest was only a small child, was a cellist and professor of singing at the Paris Conservatory, winner of the First Prize in cello at the Conservatory in 1797 and a professor of cello, attached to the King's Chapel.
+His father Frédéric, who left the family when Ernest was only a small child, was a cellist and professor of voice at the Paris Conservatory, winner of the First Prize in cello at the Conservatory in 1797 and a professor of cello, attached to the King's Chapel.
 His mother, Marie-Julie Halligner, was a mezzo-soprano at the Théâtre de l'Opéra-Comique in Paris.
 He was a pupil at the Paris Conservatory where he studied under Jean-François Le Sueur, and Fromental Halévy.
 He studied piano with the virtuoso pianist Charles-Valentin Alkan; and operatic composition with Daniel Auber and Ferdinand Hérold.